Champions League Final Stadiums Overview

 Wembley has played host to the Champions League final on eight occasions, more than any other venue.
 The best club side of all time, the 2009 Barcelona team, had their crowning moment at the venue when they beat Man Utd 3-1 thanks to goals from Pedro, Messi and Villa.

-Two years later, the final was held here again when Bayern Munich and Borussia Drotmund faced off.
+Two years later, the final was held here again when Bayern Munich and Borussia Dortmund faced off.
 When you match up two sides from the same country it always makes for a special game, and this one lived up to expectations.
 It wasn’t a super high-scoring game, as Bayern ultimately won the game 2-1, but it was full of flair and drama.

 Allianz Arena – Germany

 In this contest, Bayern Munich played the in-form Chelsea, and while the game went right down to the wire with penalties needed to find a winner, Chelsea ultimately won the game.
-The Allianz Arena recorded 62,500 attendees for this game, which made the atmosphere absolutely electric, especially since there was a German team involved.
+The Allianz Arena recorded 62,500 attendees for this game, which made the atmosphere electric, especially since there was a German team involved.

 And when we look back at some of our favourite Champions League final moments, we cannot ignore Didier Drogba’s chipped penalty during the shootout.
 Not only was this incredibly daring, but to have the courage and the audacity to do that in the first place was nothing short of legendary.